-When the need presents itself, North Dakota State University may allow flexibility in a location where work is performed by NDSU employees.
-Telecommuting or Remote Worksite is sometimes necessary to meet university goals and/or meet customer needs.
-The decision to allow Telecommuting or a Remote Worksite is at the discretion of the supervisor (after thoroughly considering the needs of the job, work group, department and the employee's past and present performance) with the approval from the respective division’s vice president and/or the provost.
+When the need presents itself, North Dakota State University may allow flexibility in a location where work is performed by staff and faculty positions.
+A Remote Worksite is sometimes necessary to meet university goals, meet customer needs, and balance personal and professional responsibilities.
+The decision to allow working from a Remote Worksite is at the discretion of the supervisor (after thoroughly considering the needs of the job, work group, department and the employee's past and present performance) and the approval of the department chair, Dean/Director, and Provost or appropriate Vice President.

 For more details refer to Policy 144.1 Temporary Change of Work Location.

-- Operational needs, staffing patterns, space considerations, and health and safety issues may preclude granting a request.
+- Operational needs, staffing patterns, space considerations, and health and safety issues may preclude granting a request for a remote worksite.

-- The employee must be willing and able to forego telecommuting or remote worksite and work at the primary worksite as requested by the supervisor/department head for operational needs.
+- The employee must be willing and able to forego off-site location and work at the primary work site as requested by the supervisor/department head for operational needs.

 - The work should involve clearly defined tasks and well understood outcomes.
-The employee shall check in with the supervisor/department head by phone or e-mail at the beginning and ending of each work day, or per agreed upon schedule, and shall notify the supervisor/department head when leaving the remote worksite during regular working hours.
+The employee shall check in and out with the supervisor/department head by phone or e-mail as specified in the agreement.

-- Jobs that require physical presence or constant interaction with clients and co-workers to perform effectively are normally not suitable.
-Some examples include: receptionist, administrative assistant, classroom instructor.
+- Positions that require physical presence or constant interaction with clients and co-workers to perform effectively are not suitable for remote worksite.

-- The employee is required to be available to travel when work requires, including to the primary worksite when necessary, regardless of the telecommuting or remote worksite schedule.
+- The employee shall be available to travel when his or her work requires, including to an NDSU worksite when necessary, regardless of the remote worksite schedule.

-- Office work environment should not be negatively affected in relation to the workload or productivity of coworkers either by shifting burdens or creating delays and additional steps in the work flow.
-The supervisor/department head should ensure that other employees in the unit/department understand how the department will function.
+- Off-site location by the employee should not negatively affect the workload or productivity of coworkers either by shifting burdens or creating delays and additional steps in the work flow.

-- Supervisor/Employee consult to discuss if this is a viable option for the work responsibilities and the department needs.
+1. Supervisor and Employee consult to discuss if this is a viable option for the work and department.

-- Offices of HR and Payroll and University Police and Safety will notify the supervisor of any questions, concerns and laws that need to be addressed if approved.
+6. Offices of HR and Payroll and University Police & Safety will let the supervisor know of any questions, concerns and laws that need to be addressed.